Yoctol/bottender/examples/slack-hello-world/README.md

 ## Idea of this example

 This example is a simple bot running on [Slack](https://slack.com/).
-You have to get `accessToken` before run this bot.
+You have to get `accessToken` before running this bot.
 For more information, check our [Slack guides](https://yoctol.github.io/bottender-docs/docs/Platforms-Slack).

 ## Related examples